Bidirectional Sparse Attention for Faster Video Diffusion Training: Experiment

 \textbf{Training on Longer Sequences.} To assess BSA’s training speedup across different sequence lengths, we tested five lengths (23K, 44K, 59K, 117K, 153K tokens) with consistent settings.
 As shown in Fig.~\ref{sequence}, speedup increases with sequence length, from 12.85× at 23K to 17.79× at 153K.
 These results demonstrate that our proposed Sparse Attention becomes increasingly effective at reducing training time as sequence length grows.

 \textbf{Sparse Adaptation.} To explore how sparsity affects training loss and computational cost, we measured validation loss and FLOPs at various sparsity levels, as shown in Fig.~\ref{sparse}.
 A sparsity of 0 represents Full Attention training.
-Sparsity in our model is controlled by the retained token ratio $r$ for Query-sparse and the dynamic threshold $p$ for KV-sparse, which selects top- $k$ key tokens per attention scores.
+Sparsity in our model is controlled by the retained token ratio $r$ for Sparse Query and the dynamic threshold $p$ for Sparse KV, which selects top-$k$ key tokens per attention scores.
 This creates a trade-off between efficiency and accuracy.
 Fig.~\ref{sparse} shows that as sparsity increases from 0 to 0.93, validation loss remains stable near 0.212, matching Full Attention, while FLOPs drop.
 Beyond 0.95 sparsity, FLOPs keep decreasing, but validation loss rises sharply, indicating generation quality suffers.
 The best results are at 0.93 sparsity, where nearly lossless or better generation is achieved with a 13× FLOPs reduction.
 Notably, optimal sparsity depends on sequence length, longer sequences may benefit from higher sparsity.
 Our sparsity computation is more flexible than fixed top-k methods, which require manual tuning for different sequence lengths and model sizes.
 Instead, our dynamic threshold automatically selects optimal keys based on the data, showing that effective sparse attention should adapt to the input rather than follow a fixed structure.
+Detailed query sparsity pruning rate ablation experiments are in the Appendix.